gardener/sow/README.md

 the plugin.
 This way the same plugin can be called multiple times with different settings.

-The execution order is taken from the list order and reversed for the deletion of a component.

 If a `path` is given it is used as sub folder to store information for the actual plugin execution, to separate multiple occurrences of a plugin in the plugin list.
 By default the plugin name should be